 Introduction to IP Command in Linux

-The ip command is used on Linux operating systems to assign an address to a network interface and/or to configure parameters of the network interface.
+The following article provides an outline for the various IP Commands in Linux.
+IP stands for Internet Protocol.
+It is a numerical value to indicate a device location and its identification in a network.
+The IP command is used on Linux operating systems to assign an address to a network interface and/or to configure parameters of the network interface.
 This command replaces the old great and now outdated command of ifconfig on modern Linux distributions.
-The ip command is a powerful tool that any Linux system administrator should know about configuring network interfaces.
+The IP command is a powerful tool that any Linux system administrator should know about configuring network interfaces.
 It can be used to upload or down interfaces, assign and remove ARP cache addresses and routes, and much more.

 1. For getting information about host,